Last Updated on December 2, 2023 by Jade

 There are quite a few people asking whether you can use super glue to fix your broken denture.
 I have not tried this myself; however, I was still interested in finding out whether you could fix dentures with super glue.
 So I have done quite a lot of research on the topic.

-There are many people that say that they have had a good experience with using super glue to fix their dentures.
-On the flip-side, there seem to be about as many people that are against it.
+There are many people who say that they have had a good experience with using super glue to fix their dentures.
+On the flip side, there seem to be about as many people that are against it.